5 Hours / 5 CEs

 • Intended Audience

 This training is designed for mental health and allied professionals who specialize in tele-mental health, suicide prevention, and risk assessment.
-It is intended for individuals providing remote assessment and intervention, including those working in virtual counseling and telehealth environments.
-The training is also suitable for graduate students in psychology, counseling, social work, or marriage and family therapy programs.
+It is intended for individuals who provide remote assessment and intervention, including those who work with individuals and families through virtual platforms and telehealth services.

 • Experience Level

-This program is designed for licensed and pre-licensed mental health professionals seeking foundational knowledge and skills in suicide risk assessment and treatment planning via tele-mental health.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with suicide risk assessment in tele-mental health settings.

 • Practice Setting

-• Community mental health agencies offering virtual services
+• Community mental health clinics providing virtual care

-• University or college counseling centers providing remote support to students
+• University and college counseling centers via telehealth

 John Sommers-Flanagan, PhD